ibm-cloud-docs/speech-to-text/websockets.md

 ## Send audio and receive recognition results
 {: #WSaudio}

 After it sends the initial `start` message, the client can begin sending audio data to the service.
 The client does not need to wait for the service to respond to the `start` message with the `listening` message.
-The service returns the results of the transcription asynchronously in the same format as it returns results for the HTTP API.
+The service returns the results of the transcription asynchronously in the same format as it returns results for the HTTP interfaces.

 The client must send the audio as binary data.
-The client can stream a maximum of 100 MB of audio data with a single utterance (per `send` request).
+The client can send a maximum of 100 MB of audio data with a single utterance (per `send` request).
 It must send at least 100 bytes of audio for any request.
 The client can send multiple utterances over a single WebSocket connection.
+For information about using compression to maximize the amount of audio that you can pass to the service with a request, see [Audio formats](/docs/services/speech-to-text/audio-formats.html).

 The WebSocket interface imposes a maximum frame size of 4 MB.
 The client can set the maximum frame size to less than 4 MB.
 If it is not practical to set the frame size, the client can set the maximum message size to less than 4 MB and send the audio data as a sequence of messages.